Buying a home is a long and complicated process. Most non-new homes have at least a few items that need to be replaced or upgraded.

 The laws regarding disclosure forms or disclosure statements vary widely by state and change often.
 Usually, state disclosure laws require sellers to "disclose all material defects" in a property.
 This means they list them out and explain them to the buyer.
 If they forget or refuse, the sale is not valid.

 If a new home buyer discovers a material defect that the seller failed to disclose before the close of the sale, the law may give them the right to cancel the transaction.

 According to the International Association of Certified Home Inspectors, a material defect is anything that:

 This does not necessarily include systems or components that are at or beyond the end of their normal useful life.
 For instance, a furnace that works fine but was expected to break down years ago is not considered defective.

 The inspector (whom the buyer selects) will generally only focus on irregularities considered material defects.
 So a scratch across the kitchen counter or a screen door with a few small rips likely would not make it onto this list.

 See Required Real Estate Disclosures When Selling Property for more details.

-It may not always be the seller who is held responsible for undisclosed defects, with liability sometimes extending to either party's broker and/or the home inspector.
+It may not always be the seller who is held responsible for undisclosed defects.
+Liability sometimes extends to either party's real estate broker, real estate agent (realtor), and/or the home inspector.
 Each case is different, so determining who may be liable is your first step.

-Individuals with questions about disclosures or defects regarding their house may wish to contact a local real estate attorney in their area for more specific and detailed information.
+If you are dealing with a home defect matter, don't delay in getting answers to your legal questions.
+Individuals with questions regarding their house may want to contact a real estate attorney for more specific and detailed information.